On this page 6

 - Contact department for office hours; Monday through Friday during normal business hours

-Typical inspection sequence: Typical sequence for new construction: Setback/site; Footing (before concrete pour); Foundation stem wall; Slab on grade (before pour); Underground utilities; Rough framing; Rough electrical, plumbing, and mechanical; Insulation; Final inspection.
+Typical sequence: Typical sequence for new construction: Setback/site; Footing (before concrete pour); Foundation stem wall; Slab on grade (before pour); Underground utilities; Rough framing; Rough electrical, plumbing, and mechanical; Insulation; Final inspection.
 Specific inspections listed on the permit card issued with each permit.

 San Juan County is Utah's largest county by area.
 Inspectors charge mileage in addition to the per-inspection fee.
 Projects in remote areas (La Sal Mountains, Canyons area) may require advance scheduling.